 Court Records are public, and are accessible by anyone.
 Court Records include a court case file that contains a docket and any of the documents filed in your case.
 You can access the court records online, or at the Western Tidewater Regional Area Clerk of Court office where the case was filed.

 Each and every state maintains a record of a person’s criminal history.
 These state databases are all connected so you can track criminal backgrounds from another state.
-Go to county courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that it was in a totally different state, you may have to pay a fee for a more comprehensive search.
+Go to county courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a totally different state, you may have to pay a fee for a more comprehensive search.

 When you look up someone’s criminal record you will get a listing of all the arrests, charges, or convictions for the following crimes:

 - Drug offenses such as possession or trafficking.

 - Breaking and entering, theft, larceny.